Stade des Martyrs: Fally Ipupa

 Stade des Martyrs has been the site of several crowd-crush incidents, which have led to countless deaths and injuries over the years.
 One of the most significant incidents took place on 29 October 2022, during the Fally Ipupa mega-concert, which resulted in eleven deaths, including two police officers.
 Reports from Le Monde revealed that by 3 p.m., the stadium had reached its full capacity, with more people attempting to gain entry.
 Despite the venue's 80,000-person capacity, over 120,000 people showed up for the event.
 Le Monde reported that the high temperatures precipitated cases of suffocation among some spectators.
 A fatality was recorded prior to the concert's commencement, with the individual succumbing to asphyxiation.
 Disruptions were further exacerbated by the actions of police officers stationed at the stadium entrance, who confiscated entry documents from certain spectators and accepted bribes to permit others to enter.
 This caused chaos near Avenue des Huileries, where two tear gas grenades were deployed to disperse the crowd.
 A post-concert stampede resulted in additional deaths.
 The Minister of the Interior, Security, Decentralization, and Customary Affairs, Daniel Asselo Okito, attributed the stampede to the organizers, holding them accountable for exceeding the agreed-upon capacity with the police and the stadium.
 One of the event's organizers was detained by the Kinshasa criminal police around 10 p.m. on the evening of the concert.

 Mike Kalambay

-On 27 July 2024, during Congolese gospel singer Mike Kalambay's performance, a crowd-crush broke out, resulting in the deaths of at least nine people and leaving many others injured, some of whom required intensive care.
+On 27 July 2024, during gospel singer Mike Kalambay's Explo Celebration concert, a crowd-crush broke out, resulting in the deaths of at least nine people and leaving many others injured, some of whom required intensive care.
 While authorities refrained from speculating on the cause of the crowd-crush, citing an ongoing investigation, the local music management company responsible for organizing the event attributed the chaos to an intervention by security services dealing with potential disruptors.
 Although the concert organizers had initially planned to accommodate the stadium and its esplanade, the rapidly sold-out tickets led to some attendees being turned away due to insufficient space.
 Some victims succumbed to suffocation, while others perished due to crushing in the stadium, where the playing area, corridors, seats, and stands were overcrowded.